Frequently Asked Questions

 These courses will have an emphasis on Indigenous perspectives in the discipline.
 To indicate your understanding of this, and to request a seat in one of the above courses, please complete this survey.
 Once completed, you will be granted permission to register, or you’ll be placed on a waitlist.
 All students who are offered a seat will be notified by mid-August via their PAWS email.

-Please note, the 90-level courses will not count for credit towards your degree; however, if you complete all three courses you will be eligible to receive the STEM Accelerator Certificate.
+Please note, the 90-level courses will not count for credit toward your degree; however, if you complete all three courses you will be eligible to receive the STEM Accelerator Certificate.

 When trying to decide which courses to register for, there are several strategies you can consider.
 For first year students: